ohpiglet/ohpiglet/README.md

 - On phone, copy photos of interest to the 'Favs for ohp' folder

-- Connect Mac to phone via USB-to-USB cable
+- Connect Mac to phone via a good USB-to-USB cable

 - On Mac, open MacDroid

-- On phone, allow whatever permissions it asks
+- On phone, allow whatever permissions it asks, if it asks

 - On Mac, open Finder, click into MacDroid in the sidebar, go to 'Favs for ohp' folder

+- Copy the images you want

-- Drag photos to the /assets/images/... folder
+- Paste the images you want into a folder on the Mac

 ## TODO